-Evidence tells us alcohol causes cancer and drinking alcohol increases a person’s risk of developing breast cancer.1,2,3
+Evidence tells us drinking alcohol contributes to increasing a person’s risk of developing breast cancer.1,2,3

 Breast cancer symptoms

-Cancer Research UK states that you should see a doctor if you have noticed:
+Cancer Research UK advises that you should see a doctor if you have noticed:

 A change in the size, shape or feel of a breast

 A new lump or thickening in a breast or armpit

 Skin changes such as puckering, dimpling, a rash or redness of the skin